narojkumar99/ProjectX/README.md

 ## Description

-a simple app that contains some basic functionality.
+a simple app that contain some basic functionality.
 It connects to the Movies DB API and fetch current popular TV shows on TMDb.

 ## Tech Stack